If you have been convicted of a crime, you may be eligible to have your conviction expunged. Call Jason Sawyer to determine your eligibility.

 Have your old records destroyed

 According to a recently enacted statute in Vermont, you can have your criminal conviction expunged if certain requirements are met.
-Expungement involves eliminating or sealing your criminal record from public viewing so that you don’t face problems in getting a job, scholarship, or loan.
+Vermont expungement involves eliminating or sealing your criminal record from public viewing so that you don’t face problems in getting a job, scholarship, or loan.

 - 7601.
 Definitions which define the qualifying crime and criminal history record